Key issues important to children's hospitals and children's health with a focus on public policy and public health.

 Children’s hospitals may access tools and legal guidance to build and strengthen their issue advocacy capacity, as well as engage their communities on behalf of children before the local, state and federal legislatures.

 Health care for more than 30 million children – 40 percent of all U.S. kids – on Medicaid is at risk.
-Tell your U.S. senators to vote “No” on the Better Care Reconciliation Act!
+Tell your U.S. Senators to oppose the Graham-Cassidy bill!

 Champions for Children's Health